Various applications model problems as streaming graphs, which need to quickly

 Energy efficiency is a key challenge for building modern sustainable societies.
-World’s energy
+World’s

 consumption is expected to grow annually by 1.6 %, increasing pressure for utilities and

-to fulfill demand and raising significant challenges in generation, distribution, and storage of
+to fulfill demand and raising significant challenges in generation, distribution, and

 electricity.
-In this context, accurate predictions and understanding of population dynamics and
+In this context, accurate predictions and understanding of population dynamics

 their relation to electricity demand dynamics is of high relevance.